MEET THE TEAM

 Nabeela M Zubair

-One of the key founding members of the Minnesota chapter, Nabeela is a Pakistani-born American citizen who studied in Saudi Arabia and earned a BA in Arabic literature.
+Nabeela is a Pakistani-born American citizen who studied in Saudi Arabia and earned a BA in Arabic literature.
 She is fluent in three languages and is currently pursuing a higher degree in Islamic studies.
 Nabeela has a passion for serving the Muslim community, especially those who embrace Islam.
 She is a board member of ICNA Relief and a representative of the ICNA Sisters Minnesota Chapter.

 Shannen Espelien